aymericzip/intlayer/docs/en-GB/packages/next-intlayer/useLocale.md

 ## Importing `useLocale` in Next.js

-To utilize the `useLocale` hook in your Next.js application, import it as shown below:
+To utilise the `useLocale` hook in your Next.js application, import it as shown below:

 ```javascript
 import { useLocale } from "next-intlayer"; // Used for managing locales and routing in Next.js